access-ci-org/access-oauth-mapfile/docs/README.md

 # Installing the access-oauth-mapfile tool
 ***

-This package generates a file called **access-oauth-mapfile** containing entries like:
+This tool generates a file called **access-oauth-mapfile** containing entries like:

     {access_username}@access-ci.org {local_username}

 Each entry maps an ACCESS OAuth identity in the form {access_username}@access-ci.org to the corresponding local username on a specific ACCESS resource.
 An ACCESS OAuth identity may have multiple lines mapping it to multiple local usernames.
-These mappings come from the ACCESS Central Database (ACDB) and are accessed by this tool through an API.
+These mappings come from the ACCESS Central Database (ACDB) and are retrieved by this tool through an API.

 ACCESS's Globus Connect Server (GCS) v5.4+ and other tools use these mappings to access local resources as the authenticated user.

 ## Install